cse110-sp25-group8/cse110-sp25-group8/admin/sprint_plans/sprint2_plan.md

 - Review file structure together
 - Decide on our daily stand-up methods
   - For this week, maybe we do our sprint review meeting on Friday?
-    - For Chanbin, before 6:00pm.
+    - For Chanbin, before 6:00pm as I am going to Padres baseball game

 ## Tasks
 ### Overview